Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/github-cli/github-cli/github-cli-reference.md

 ---
 title: GitHub CLI reference
-intro: 'You can view all of the {% data variables.product.prodname_cli %} commands in your terminal or in the {% data variables.product.prodname_cli %} manual.'
+intro: "You can view all of the {% data variables.product.prodname_cli %} commands in your terminal or in the {% data variables.product.prodname_cli %} manual."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - CLI
 type: reference